Veykril/tlborm/src/proc-macros.md

 With all of this in mind we can now start implementing procedural macros, but as it turns out the `proc_macro` crate does not offer any parsing capabilities, just access to the token stream which means we are required to do the parsing of said tokens ourselves.
-This can be quite cumbersome depending on the macro and as such we will make use of the [`syn`](https://docs.rs/syn/1.0.74/syn/) crate to make our lives simpler.
+Parsing tokens to input by hand can be quite cumbersome depending on the macro that is being implemented and as such we will make use of the [`syn`](https://docs.rs/syn/*/syn/) crate to make parsing simpler.
 We will quickly go over the aforementioned crate as well as some other helpful ones in the next chapter and then finally begin implementing some macros.

 Other resources about procedural macros include the the reference [chapter](https://doc.rust-lang.org/reference/procedural-macros.html) which this chapter took heavy inspiration from.